HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 - `val_throw(v)` and `val_rethrow(v)` : throw the value v as an exception.

-- `failure(msg)` : throw a  exception using a constant C string as error message.
+- `failure(msg)` : throw a *failure* exception using a constant C string as error message.
 This is a convenient way of handling errors in your primitives, since the exception will contain your error message as well as the C filename and the line where the error occured.

-- `bfailure(buf)` : same as `failure` but use a  instead of a constant string.
+- `bfailure(buf)` : same as `failure` but use a *buffer* instead of a constant string.

 ## More Samples